the-full-stack/fsdl-text-recognizer/README.md

 ## Quick Start

 ```
+export PYTHONPATH=.  # May want to put this in your .bashrc

 # Get development environment set up
+# First, make sure you are using whatever Python you intend to use (conda or system).
+# Then you can install packages via pipenv.
+pipenv --python=`which python`
 pipenv install --dev

 # Train EMNIST MLP with default settings